 Early predictions of outcomes

-There are no large studies predicting outcomes in lumbosacral plexopathies.
-The best predictors are based on the etiology of the plexopathy.
-Neoplastic plexopathy depends on the type of malignancy and the available oncological treatment options.
-Radiation plexopathy tends to have a poor prognosis with expected progression of symptoms with time23.
+There are no large studies predicting outcomes in lumbosacral plexopathies or sciatic neuropathies.
+The best predictors are based on the etiology of injury.
+Neoplastic injury from tumor compression or infiltration depends on the type of malignancy and the available oncological treatment options.
+Radiation plexopathy tends to have a poor prognosis with expected progression of symptoms with time.32

-Diabetic lumbosacral radiculoplexus neuropathies significant improvement in symptoms is expected with time, on average lasting up to 18 months; however, some deficits may remain1.
-Compared to typical diabetic mellitus type II patients, patient with DLRNs often have less long-term complications of hyperglycemia25.
-In general, diabetic lumbosacral radiculoplexus neuropathy, lumbosacral radiculoplexus neuropathy, and postsurgical inflammatory neuropathy have a better prognosis1.
+In Diabetic LRPN, significant improvement in symptoms is expected with time, on average lasting up to 18 months; however, some deficits may remain.1 Compared to typical diabetic mellitus type II patients, patient with DLRNs often have less long-term complications of hyperglycemia.34 In general, diabetic lumbosacral radiculoplexus neuropathy, lumbosacral radiculoplexus neuropathy, and postsurgical inflammatory neuropathy have a better prognosis.1

-Various case reports of compressive plexopathies from hematomas also generally report good outcomes, often to the point of near or complete resolution of symptoms26.
+Various case reports of compressive plexopathies from hematomas also generally report good outcomes, often to the point of near or complete resolution of symptoms.35

 Needle electromyography may assist with making the prognosis in these cases because recruitment of many different motor units during muscle activation is a good prognostic sign that terminal reorganization will result in meaningful strength recovery.
 Evidence of avulsion is a very poor prognostic sign for any functional recovery.

 Current management and treatment guidelines